Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 There are a few things to consider when typing collections in Python.

-1) "Be conservative in what you send, be liberal in what you accept." - The Robustness Principle In other words, we should try to be specific in what we say we return - it's more helpful to specify concrete types which a user can reason about easily than abstract types.
+1) "Be conservative in what you send, be liberal in what you accept." - The Robustness Principle

+    In other words, we should try to be specific in what we say we return - it's more helpful to specify concrete types which a user can reason about easily than abstract types.
-We should also aim to be lenient in the types we accept as a parameter because this allows for more flexibility for the caller, e.g. accepting an `Iterable` where appropriate allows for more possible types to passed (list, tuple, dict, etc.) than specifying a `List`.
+    We should also aim to be lenient in the types we accept as a parameter because this allows for more flexibility for the caller, e.g. accepting an `Iterable` where appropriate allows for more possible types to passed (list, tuple, dict, etc.) than just specifying a `List`.

 2) It can be more useful to consider the set of supported operations as the defining characteristic of a type.
    Prefer structural subtyping over nominal typing as this is what supports duck typing in Python.